 Best Days To Post On Twitter

-Brian Edmondson explains that Monday and Thursdays are the best days to post on Twitter, and posts delivered on Friday after 3 pm receive little engagement.
+Brian Edmondson explains that Monday and Thursday are the best days to post on Twitter, and posts delivered on Friday after 3 pm receive little engagement.

 Again just like we mentioned earlier, you might see different results than Brian.